Showing posts with label Europe tennis travel. Show all posts

 Getting on the Wrong Train

-So the Platform B train arrived.
-I hopped on.
-Immediately I should have noticed something was wrong.
-The creeky rail car doors were so old it barely even slid wide open as one rider tried getting off.
+The creeky railcar doors were so old that they barely even slid wide open as one rider tried getting off.
 Inside, the car was nearly empty.
 Dusty windows, like those from an old black and white movie.

 Leaving my bags there, I headed to the front of the train for help.
 I don't see anyone.
 I needed to get off!
 Maybe I could still run back to the station and get back in time?
 With my luggage too?
 No way.